Sr1758/TrailMix/README.md

   1. Clone the repository from this GitHub page and open it in your IDE.
   2. Run npm install in the main directory to install all dependencies.
-  3. Run npm start in the main directory to run the REACT app.
+  3. Run npm start in the frontend directory to run the REACT app.